SiddhantShaw123/Local-to-Github/README.md

-# this is local repo's readme file
+# this is Local Repo's readme file